 I also got the chance to connect with a lot of old friends this year.
 I’ll touch on that in the travel section, but it was nice to see lots of familiar faces around the world.
 As your travel network grows the world becomes a lot smaller and friendlier.

-As for family I was home in New Zealand for almost half the year, plus I travelled with my parents for a few weeks, and saw all my extended family in Australia for the grandfather’s 100th birthday.
+As for family I was home in Auckland for almost half the year, plus I travelled with my parents for a few weeks, and saw all my extended family in Australia for the grandfather’s 100th birthday.
 All good stuff.

 It’s tough staying in shape on the road, but I did a pretty good job this year.
 I’m actually in the middle of a juice cleanse as we speak, which I do once a year or so, but I’m starting off in better shape than usual.
 At the end of the year I often have a tendency to let myself go, but I stayed in control this time – lots of fruits, veges, and minimal alcohol.